skirycki/skirycki.github.io/698-Portfolio/Week_6.md

 Bodenhamer and Knowles both bring up potential limitations to GIS for scholarship by pointing out that GIS can be too quantitative and lack the human element.
 Bodenhamer and Knowles suggest similar approaches to overcome the limitations.
 They talk about GIS projects that incorporate other technologies such as audio and video recording and virtual reality.
 In these projects, GIS again seems to be an evolutionary rather than revolutionary tool.
 It is part of the humanities' ongoing (even if at times reluctant) embrace of the digital.

+Possible objections
+Style over substance
+Don't know how to evaluate